The Railroad Porter: Release and reception

-Though the movie first premiered at the States Theater, it was also shown at the Pekin Theater and, eventually, the Grand Theater.
+Though the movie first premiered at the States Theater, it was also shown at the Pekin Theatre and, eventually, the Grand Theater.
 The film got rave reviews as it played across the country and The Railroad Porter was playing to "crowded houses" before too long.
 The Railroad Porter even played at the famous Majestic Theater, and when it first played, "patrons jumped up and shouted, some laughed so hard that ushers had to silence them.
 The manager of the house states that it contains more wit and humor than any picture ever seen at the house."
 When The Railroad Porter was reviewed by other black journalists, Foster got commended for showing black life as normal, and not displaying "the race in a ridiculous light".